Nathan772/VideoLinkConverter/README.md

 to enable to use "SpringBoot".
 If it is asked, defined them as "Jar directories".

+Go to the pom.xml file, right-click in the file and choose to consider this file as maven project.

 In order to run the project,